 About Yigal Allon

-After graduating, in 1937 he joined the group that established Kibbutz Genosar.
+After graduation, in 1937, he joined the group which would established Kibbutz Ginosar.

-In 1938, Allon served together with Moshe Dayan, under the command of Yitzhak Sadeh, as the commander of the security force for the group who settlers who established Hanita.
+In 1938, during the Tower and Stockade period (in Hebrew Homa u’migdal), Allon served and Moshe Dayan under the command of Yitzhak Sadeh lead the security force defending the settlers who established Hanita.

-In 1941, with the establishment of the Palmach, Yigal was appointed commander of Company A. He commanded a reconnaissance unit that guided the road to Syria from Metula and Marjayoun, aiding the British army that attacked Syria and Lebanon.
+In 1941, with the establishment of the Palmach, Yigal Allon was appointed commander of company A. He commanded a reconnaissance unit that assisted the British army to attack Syria and Lebanon.

-In 1943 he was appointed Deputy Commander of the Palmach, and took part in getting Jews out of Iraq, Syria and Lebanon and bringing them over to Israel.
+In 1943 he was appointed Deputy Commander of the Palmach, and participated in the operation assisting Jews from Iraq, Syria and Lebanon to immigrate to Palestine.

 In 1948, at the beginning of the War of Independence, he founded the Palmach’s Yiftah Brigade.
 Allon was its first commander and lead the Yiftach Operation, for the liberation of the Eastern Galilee.